-The application submit directly can choose to crypto operation to crypto device the adapter eventdev based send it to crypto via on RTE_EVENT_CRYPTO_ADAPTER_CAP_INTERNAL_PORT_OP_FWD capability.
-The first mode is known as the event new(RTE_EVENT_CRYPTO_ADAPTER_OP_NEW) mode and the second as the event forward(RTE_EVENT_CRYPTO_ADAPTER_OP_FORWARD) mode.
+The application submit directly can choose to a crypto operation to crypto device the adapter eventdev based or send it to crypto via on RTE_EVENT_CRYPTO_ADAPTER_CAP_INTERNAL_PORT_OP_FWD capability.
+The first mode is known as the event new(RTE_EVENT_CRYPTO_ADAPTER_OP_NEW) mode and the second as the event forward(RTE EVENT CRYPTO ADAPTER OP FORWARD) mode.
 The choice of mode can be specified while creating the adapter.
 In the former mode, it is an application responsibility to enable ingress packet ordering.
 In the latter mode, it is the adapter responsibility to enable the ingress packet ordering.

-42.1 Adapter Mode
+43.1 Adapter Mode

-42.1.1 RTE EVENT CRYPTO ADAPTER OP NEW mode
+43.1.1 RTE_EVENT_CRYPTO_ADAPTER_OP_NEW mode